Fleet Enema (Sodium Phosphates)

 - Do not use other laxatives or stool softeners unless told to do so by the doctor.

 - Talk with your doctor about drinking lots of fluids and other ways to prevent fluid loss.
-If you have a lot of fluid loss, you may have more side effects from Fleet.
+If you have a lot of fluid loss, you may have more side effects from Fleet (sodium phosphates enema).

 - Talk with your doctor before you drink alcohol.

-- If you have rectal bleeding or you do not have a bowel movement after using this medicine, talk with your doctor.
+- If you have rectal bleeding or you do not have a bowel movement after using Fleet (sodium phosphates enema), talk with your doctor.

-- Very bad and sometimes deadly kidney and heart problems have rarely happened in people using these products to treat hard stools (constipation).
-Most of the time, this happened when people used more of Fleet than they were told.
-Do not use more than 1 dose of this drug in 24 hours.
-If you do not pass a stool after a dose of this medicine, do not use another product that has sodium phosphate in it within 24 hours.
+- Very bad kidney and heart problems have rarely happened in people using these products to treat constipation.
+Sometimes, this has been deadly.
+Most of the time, this happened when people used more of Fleet (sodium phosphates enema) than they were told.
+Do not use more than 1 dose of Fleet (sodium phosphates enema) in 24 hours.
+If you do not pass a stool after a dose of Fleet (sodium phosphates enema), do not use another product that has sodium phosphate in it within 24 hours.
 Call your doctor to find out what to do.

 - This medicine may cause harm if swallowed.
-If Fleet is swallowed, call a doctor or poison control center right away.
+If Fleet (sodium phosphates enema) is swallowed, call a doctor or poison control center right away.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Fleet while you are pregnant.
+You will need to talk about the benefits and risks of using Fleet (sodium phosphates enema) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.